urbanopt/urbanopt.github.io/usage/residential_workflows/single_family_detached.md

 ### Modeling Notes

 - "Single-Family Detached" home models may contain unconditioned non-living spaces that are included as part of the total building area, such as a garage.
 As a result energy use intensities (EUIs) for homes, often calculated in units of kBtu/sqft/yr, will vary based on the unconditioned floor area if total building area is used for the calculation.
 Alternatively, conditioned floor area can be used for such calculations.
-EUIs are not currently used as part of the URBANopt reporting.
 - "Single-Family Detached" home models may be heated only, cooled only, or both heated and cooled.
   - Partial Conditioning: heating and cooling may be applied to just a portion of the living space of the home or to the entire living space.
 Representation of partial conditioning of the living space of a home is accomplished by adding ideal air load system to heat and cool the unconditioned portion of the living area.
 In this situation, district heating or cooling loads may show up in end uses for the home.
   - Undersized Mechanical System: District heating or cooling loads may also show up in end uses when a designed mechanical system cannot meet the load required to maintain thermostat temperatures.
 An example would be an evaporative cooling system in a hot humid climate.